 Australian composer Brendan Colbert was born in Ballarat, Victoria, in 1956.
 His output comprises a substantial number of works (currently 90+) and includes commissions from many significant local and international artists, ensembles, and orchestras, with concert and festival performances throughout Australia, Europe and the USA.

 Having moved to Melbourne in the 1970s, he worked with various progressive-rock bands as keyboard player and songwriter, and during the 1980s took private composition lessons with Brenton Broadstock and Riccardo Formosa.
-After a series of early commissions (most notably from ELISION) he was selected twice for the National Orchestral Composers' School (1991 & 1995 - tutors Gerard Brophy, Richard Mills, and Carl Vine) resulting in the premieres of Machinations and Jericho's Strange by the Queensland Symphony Orchestra.
+After a series of early commissions (most notably from ELISION) he was selected twice for the National Orchestral Composers' School (1991 & 1995 - tutors Gerard Brophy, Richard Mills, and Carl Vine) which led to the premieres of Machinations and Jericho's Strange by the Queensland Symphony Orchestra.

 The following years saw the resolution and assimilation of disparate influences, the revision or withdrawal of several early works, and the emergence of an uncompromising individual voice.